 Tai chi is a form of exercise that requires no equipment, and it is easy to learn.
 While doing the art, you not only get into the depth of your mental and physical being, but it also has some spiritual effects that synchronize your thoughts into positive actions.

-2017 presents changes for corporate organizations in terms of employee health and wellness.
+2017 presents changes for corporate organizations in terms of employee health and wellness trends.
 After all, health is an indispensable ingredient that directly impacts a worker’s level of productivity in the workplace.

 With so many goals and challenges that companies need to tackle, companies regardless of size and nature need to invest in various strategies that are aimed towards holistically improving employee health.
 If you are a business owner, manager, or a member of your organization’s HR department, here are 4 trends you need to look out for this year.

-However, it’s important to put in mind that no matter the health and wellness strategies you adopt for your workers, what matters most is that they cater to their very needs and integrate with their current lifestyles.
-Let’s get started, shall we (more…)
+However, it’s important to put in mind that no matter the health and wellness strategies you adopt for your workers, what matters most is that they cater to their every need and integrate with their current lifestyles.
+Let’s get started, shall we?

 Summer is on its way.
 And that means your workout just got a lot more interesting.
 Not only can you work out in the gym, but with the sun shining and the ocean calling, the world is your fitness oyster.
 For the more adventurous of you, there’s no beating the full-body workout of aquatic sports like surfing, diving, and paddling.
 Today we’re going to talk about the newest member of the water sports fitness family: stand up paddleboarding, or SUP.